-In order to better control hazardous emissions and reduce them, the Clean Air Act (CAA) was established in 1970 as a federal law to reduce emissions of harmful pollutants.
-The U.S. Environmental Protection Agency (EPA) is responsible for protecting the public and environment by establishing standards aimed at reducing pollutant emissions.
-The EPA has established National Ambient Air Quality Standards (NAAQS) which require facility managers to know at all times if they are in compliance with air regulations.
+To better control hazardous air emissions and reduce them, the Clean Air Act (CAA) was established in 1970 as a Federal law to reduce emissions of harmful pollutants.
+The United States Environmental Protection Agency (EPA) is responsible for protecting the public and environment by establishing standards aimed at reducing pollutant emissions.
+The EPA has established National Ambient Air Quality Standards (NAAQS) that require facility managers to know at all times if they are in compliance with air regulations.

 For an installation, such as an Air Force base, air pollutant emissions may be determined by conducting an Air Emissions Inventory (AEI).
 An AEI is a compilation of the air pollutant emissions in a given area over a given period of time, typically one year, and are used to help determine significant sources of air pollutants, establish emission trends over time, and target regulatory actions.
-Note that transitory emission sources have often been erroneously include in stationary and mobile AEIs; however, transitory sources should not normally be included in a stationary or mobile AEI unless the source becomes fixed and/or routinely operated (i.e., year-round emitter).
+Note that transitory emission sources have often been erroneously included in stationary and mobile AEIs.
+However, transitory sources should not normally be included in a stationary or mobile AEI unless the source becomes fixed and/or routinely operated (i.e., year-round emitter).

-This document covers transitory sources and their emissions located on an Air Force Installation, to include: bulk storage tank cleaning, seasonal equipment, fuel spills, hot mix asphalt plants, prescribed burning, wild fires, all sources associated with construction, and all sources associated with site restoration/remediation.
-Any questions concerning this document, calculation methodologies for sources not provided here, and/or requests for additional information pertaining to Air Force air emission inventories should be directed to the Air Quality Subject Matter Expert; AFCEC, Compliance Technical Support Branch; 250 Goodrich Drive, Building #1650; San Antonio, TX 78226.
+This document covers transitory sources and their emissions that may be located on an Air Force Installation, which include: bulk storage tank cleaning, seasonal equipment, fuel spills, hot mix asphalt plants, concrete batch plants, prescribed burning, wild fires, all sources associated with construction, and all sources associated with site restoration/remediation.
+Any questions concerning this document, calculation methodologies for sources not provided here, or requests for additional information pertaining to Air Force AEIs should be directed to the Air Quality Subject Matter Expert, Air Force Civil Engineer Center (AFCEC), Compliance Technical Support Branch, 250 Donald Goodrich Drive, Building #1650, San Antonio, TX 78226.